-Mr. Kirby has traveled extensively to assist the Maestros at seminars and workshops.
-He teaches in the tri-state area and is currently the fencing instructor at SUNY Purchase and Sarah Lawrence College in NY.
-He teaches a variety of workshops across the US and around the world including Canada, England, Scotland, Australia, Finland and Italy.
-He has taught at the Paddy Crean International Art of the Sword Workshop, CombatCon in Las Vegas, the International Swordfighting and Martial Arts Convention (ISMAC), Redwoods Rapier Camp and the Western Washington WMA Workshop just to name a few.
+He teaches a variety of workshops across the US and around the world including Canada, England, Scotland, Finland, Italy and Australia.
+He has taught at the Paddy Crean International Art of the Sword Workshop, the International Swordfighting and Martial Arts Convention (ISMAC), Rapier Camp and the Western Washington WMA Workshop just to name a few.

 You can learn more about Jared’s path to becoming a Fight Director and Fencing Instructor from this terrific interview done by Tony Vang: